Did anything change after you were diagnosed with MS?

 You may need to take their views into account if your life choice will have a significant impact on them too.
 Chatting it through to decide a way forward that works for all of you would be ideal but remember there may need to be compromises.

 Your family and friends will naturally want the best for you but will have their own priorities, worries and pressures.
-You may need to explain clearly why making a particular change will make a difference to you and how you see it fitting into all of your lives.
+You may need to explain clearly why making a particular change will make a difference to you and how you see it fitting in to all your lives.
 Listening is as important as expressing your own views.
-Keeping lines of communication open will also be key.
+Keeping lines of communication open is key.

 You may want to make some changes in how you manage your MS. These could be changes to lifestyle which may improve your overall health, getting better symptom management or adopting new ways of doing things so that you can achieve what’s most important to you.
 Your MS team can support you.

-Of course, you're only one side of the equation.
-Some doctors and nurses are very willing to debate the most appropriate course of action, whereas others prefer to give clear-cut advice about what they think is right for you.
+Of course, you’re only one side of the equation.
+Some doctors and nurses are very willing to debate the most appropriate course of action.
+Others prefer to give clear-cut advice about what they think is right for you.
+Some take a more relaxed approach and leave certain decisions down to you once they’ve advised you on the options.

 Each of you brings something significant to the conversation.
-Your health professional will have knowledge and experience in managing MS. You are the expert on your own values, expectations and priorities and only you know how your body is feeling.
-It's important that you state what's most important to you.
+Your health professional will have knowledge and experience in managing MS. You’re the expert on your own values, expectations and priorities and only you know how your body is feeling.
+It’s important that you state what’s most important to you.
+Writing this down and taking it with you to your appointments can be helpful.

 At work and in education

-Sometimes the best course of action is to get professional advice so you are clear about your rights and responsibilities.
+Sometimes the best course of action is to get professional advice so you’re clear about your rights and responsibilities.
 Key areas where you may want to seek an opinion are on legal issues, housing, social care, benefits and finances.

 You may need to pay for advice but there are organisations that may help free of charge.
 Citizens Advice provides free, independent, confidential and impartial advice on a wide range of issues.
 It has a large network of local branches and community locations where you can talk to an advisor face to face.
 It also provides support over the phone, by email and through webchat.